eaglet3d/GebToGrid/README.md

    * `git checkout tssg`
 3. Confirm that you have the correct branch
    * `git status`
-4. Create test source code TSSGMMLoginSpec
+4. Create test source code (e.g. TSSGMMLoginSpec)
 5. Confirm that the test runs locally against Selenium Grid with no errors
    * `cd <project home>`
    * `./gradlew firefoxLinuxTest --tests Tests.TSSGMMLoginSpec reportSnaps`